Chancellor of the Exchequer: Fiscal policy

 The chancellor has considerable control over other departments as it is the Treasury that sets Departmental Expenditure Limits.
 The amount of power this gives to an individual chancellor depends on their personal forcefulness, their status within their party and their relationship with the prime minister.
 Gordon Brown, who became chancellor when Labour came into Government in 1997, had a large personal power base in the party.
-Perhaps as a result, Tony Blair chose to keep him in the same position throughout his ten years as prime minister; making Brown an unusually dominant figure and the longest-serving chancellor since the Reform Act of 1832.
-This has strengthened a pre-existing trend towards the chancellor occupying a clear second position among government ministers, elevated above his traditional peers, the foreign secretary and home secretary.
+Perhaps as a result, Tony Blair chose to keep him in the same position throughout his ten years as prime minister; making Brown an unusually dominant figure and the longest-serving chancellor since the Reform Act 1832.
+This has strengthened a pre-existing trend towards the chancellor occupying a clear second position among government ministers, elevated above their traditional peers, the foreign secretary and home secretary.

 One part of the chancellor's key roles involves the framing of the annual year budget.
 As of 2017, the first is the Autumn Budget, also known as Budget Day which forecasts government spending in the next financial year and also announces new financial measures.
 The second is a Spring Statement, also known as a "mini-Budget".
 Britain's tax year has retained the old Julian end of year: 24 March (Old Style) / 5 April (New Style, i.e. Gregorian).
 From 1993, the Budget was in spring, preceded by an annual autumn statement.
 This was then called Pre-Budget Report.
 The Autumn Statement usually took place in November or December.
 The 1997, 2001, 2002, 2003, 2006, 2007, 2008, 2012 and 2016 budgets were all delivered on a Wednesday, summarised in a speech to the House of Commons.

-The budget is a state secret until the chancellor reveals it in his speech to Parliament.
+The budget is a state secret until the chancellor reveals it in the speech given to Parliament.
 Hugh Dalton, on his way to giving the budget speech in 1947, inadvertently blurted out key details to a newspaper reporter, and they appeared in print before he made his speech.
 Dalton was forced to resign.

 Monetary policy

 Although the Bank of England is responsible for setting interest rates, the chancellor also plays an important part in the monetary policy structure.
-He sets the inflation target which the Bank must set interest rates to meet.
+They set the inflation target which the Bank must set interest rates to meet.
 Under the Bank of England Act 1998 the chancellor has the power of appointment of four out of nine members of the Bank's Monetary Policy Committee – the so-called 'external' members.
-He also has a high level of influence over the appointment of the Bank's Governor and Deputy Governors, and has the right of consultation over the appointment of the two remaining MPC members from within the Bank.
+They also have a high level of influence over the appointment of the Bank's Governor and Deputy Governors, and has the right of consultation over the appointment of the two remaining MPC members from within the Bank.
 The Act also provides that the Government has the power to give instructions to the Bank on interest rates for a limited period in extreme circumstances.
 This power has never been officially used.